jose-phin/WDA-Cinema/README.md

 #### POST /user/cart/add

-Adds a new booking to an authenticated user's cart.
+Adds a new booking to an authenticated user's cart, with the `paid` field flagged as false.

 Request should include: